Surveying Extended GMSB Models with mh=125 GeV: Acknowledgments

 \section{Acknowledgments}

-We thank S. Knapen, Y. Shirman, and A. Thalapillil for useful conversations.
-We thank B. Allanach for help with SOFTSUSY.
+We thank T.~Jeli\'nski, S.~Knapen, A.~Mariotti, Y.~Shirman, A.~Thalapillil, and B.~Zhu for useful conversations.
+We thank B.~Allanach for help with SOFTSUSY.
 JAE was supported by DOE grant DE-FG02-96ER40959.
 DS is supported in part by a DOE Early Career Award and a Sloan Foundation Fellowship.